 - the Health and Safety at Work (Major Hazard Facilities) Regulations 2016.

-See the WorkSafe website for information about these requirements.
+See notifications for more information about these requirements.

 What is a notifiable event?

 A notifiable event is any of the following events that arise from work: